jsphweid/hotkey-grid/README.md

 ## Ready to work on

+- new key too big, keyspacing not perfect
+- find script with file browser AND/OR type stuff in
 - set default executor
-- replace css keyName with id computed
+- BUG: replace css keyName with id computed
 - edit script from gui -> open in favorite text editor
   - set default script editor
+- show error message if script cannot execute
+- pro mode

 ## Needs Discussion

 - Directory Structure
-  - find script from file finder
   - default mac/windows config based on platform
   - script folder directory and configuration file (clay)
     - different directory name for each tab?
 Can just use the same directory name ~ scripts/